 Just when people were starting to wrap their heads around NFTs—it’s digital art, made by artists, and stored online, right?—Twitter founder Jack Dorsey made headlines (and millions) by selling his first tweet as an NFT.

-Sir Tim Berners-Lee invented the world wide web in 1989.
-30 years later, he sold the sold the original 9,555 lines of source code as an NFT for a massive $5.4 million.
+Sir Tim Berners-Lee invented the World Wide Web in 1989.
+30 years later, he sold the original 9,555 lines of source code as an NFT for a massive $5.4 million.

-The NFT, auctioned off at Sotheby’s, includes the internet’s source code as well as some other goodies created by Sir Berners-Lee.
+The NFT, auctioned off at Sotheby’s, includes the World Wide Web's source code as well as some other goodies created by Sir Berners-Lee.